Real Steel: Plot

 The fight starts with Atom on the attack, but Twin Cities quickly takes the offensive.
 Charlie notices a hitch (a brief delay) whenever Twin Cities throws a right punch, and he exploits this to win by knockout.
-Elated by their success, Max challenges the undefeated global champion robot Zeus.
+Elated by their success, Max challenges the undefeated fighting robot and Real Steel Champion of the World, Zeus.
 After the fight, Ricky and two henchmen attack Charlie for bailing earlier and rob him and Max of their winnings, prompting a defeated and dejected Charlie to return Max to Debra.

 When Charlie tries to convince an upset Max that he is better off without him, the boy reveals that all he ever wanted was for him to fight for him and be there as a father.
 After Max leaves, Charlie returns to Tallet's Gym and talks with Bailey.
 She persuades him to reconcile with Max, and Charlie convinces Debra to allow Max to come to the fight he set up with Zeus.

 As the fight begins, Zeus dominates the first round, but Atom manages to survive, stunning the audience.
 Ricky, who bet with Finn on Atom losing within the first round, tries to leave but is cornered by Finn and his bookmakers.

 As the fight continues, Atom lands multiple punches and withstands further attacks but makes no definitive progress.
 Late in the fourth round, Atom's voice-response controls are damaged, forcing Charlie to fight Zeus with Atom's shadow function for the fifth and final round, in which Charlie wards off Zeus with a rope-a-dope tactic long enough to deplete its power core, allowing Atom to begin a counterattack against an exhausted Zeus.
 With Zeus' programmers unable to compensate, the designer, Tak Mashido, intervenes and controls Zeus manually.

-Zeus is soundly beaten but narrowly avoids losing by knockout and wins by decision.
+Zeus is soundly beaten but narrowly avoids losing by knockout and wins by a judge's decision.
 Despite the match result and remaining undefeated, Zeus is left critically damaged, and Mashido's group is humiliated by the near-loss.
 The cheering crowd triumphantly labels Atom the "People's Champion," and Max and Charlie celebrate.